 We are a nomadic family, partly because we have to visit family every year in Europe and in Florida.
 Both my husband and I have lost a parent and we both know how special family time can be, so we make the effort (both financially and time wise) to spend time with our families on both sides.
 Every summer we travel to Norway to visit my family but also to spend time at my 90-year-old, off-the-grid backcountry cabin and Christmas in Florida with our American family.

-During Christmas break we do our annual road trip to Florida to see Grandpa.
+During Christmas break, we do our annual road trip to Florida to see Grandpa.
 It usually takes us two and a half days to get down, and we always try to find interesting stops along the way.
-In the past we have stopped in Savannah, Charleston and at a friend’s farm in Tennessee.
+For instance, once we stopped by St. Augustine while visiting Grandpa.
+We heard a lot about the Old Town Cycle Cruise which happens to be located in the city.
+One of our friends who recently seemed to have taken a tour on their pedal pub told us that the company offers boat rentals, private tours, and public tours.
+We were so excited after listening to her experience that we decided to stop by and check it out ourselves.
+However, besides St. Augustine, we have also stopped in Savannah, Charleston and at a friend’s farm in Tennessee in the past.
 This year we plan to stop in the Smokey Mountains.
 Our visit to the Sunshine State does not always include Disney World but we always make a priority of swimming with Manatees and spending time on a beach.

 While we’re both a long way from our original homes, life is good in Canada.